-When "malfunctions" occur, the same types of social controllers-shopkeepers, customer service personnel, security officials, etc.-accept the fact that the wearer is taking pictures in their establishments.
+In addition to these physical externalities, the wearers create social externalities that suggest that they are required to wear the device due to various external obligations such as that the wearer is bound by contractual obligation to take pictures or that the wearer's livelihood depends on doing this.
+When "malfunctions" occur, the same types of social controllers-shopkeepers, customer service personnel, security officials, etc.-accept the fact that the wearers are taking pictures in their establishments.

 The greater the appearance that the sousveiller has personal control over the device, the less acceptable the act of sousveillance becomes.
-For example, the level of tolerance and acceptability for taking pictures varies according to the degree of the "will not-may not-cannot" externality continuum.
-If the wearer explains that he is not in control of the device and does not know when the device takes pictures, then the majority of surveillance personnel do not object to wearable devices.
-Surveillance personnel may initially object to the photography; however if the wearers of recording devices can show that they are not in control of the technology they are wearing, surveillance personnel are often mollified.
+For example, the level of tolerance and acceptability for taking pictures varies according to the degree of a "will not/may not/cannot" externality continuum.
+If the wearers explain that they are not in control of the devices and do not know when the devices take pictures, then the majority of surveillance personnel do not object to wearable devices.
+Surveillance personnel may initially object to the photography, but, if the wearers of recording devices can show that they are not in control of the technology they are wearing, surveillance personnel are often mollified.

-In other situations, if the sousveillance wearer is (or appears to be) "just following orders" of some external authority, and thus mirroring the usual response patterns observed in surveillance personnel, the act of taking pictures is tolerated.
+In other situations, if the sousveillance wearer is, or appears to be, "just following orders" of an external authority, and thus mirroring the usual response patterns observed in surveillance personnel, the act of taking pictures is tolerated.
 Such externalization was made famous as the "Eichmann defense" by Hannah Arendt (1963).
 The performers use a wearable camera-whose use is made obvious by a flash and a loud click for each picture that is followed by a display of the picture.
 This produces a negative reaction when used without any attribution to external sousveillance authority.
 But this negative reaction disappears when the picture-taker concomitantly uses a headset with microphone and says loudly to a remote "boss": "They seem to be objecting to having their pictures taken."
-The sousveillance wearer's apparent compliance with a credible external authority reduces objections made by surveillance personnel, in a manner similar to Milgram's (1974) discoveries of obedience to authority.
-See Fig. 3.
+The sousveillance wearer's apparent compliance with a credible external authority reduces objections made by surveillance personnel in a manner similar to Milgram's (1974) discoveries of obedience to authority.
+(See Fig. 3).